EmmaFrith/guess-the-artist/README.md

 This MVP can be enhanced by adding more paintings and randomising the paintings shown each time you play.

 It could also feature more themes, such as 'Guess the movemenent'.

+The layout and design also needs some improvement - for example the